davygotgit/Handwriting-Helper/README.md

 Color graphics can also be included, as well as object outlines.
 Here’s an enhanced G:
 <img width="50%" height="50%" alt="image" src="https://github.com/user-attachments/assets/39643266-ca9f-4364-a394-83e899ac9d45" />

+A short demo of the project is here https://youtu.be/N7IAcxFRqg0.

 ## Technical Overview

 The project uses a Core2 AWS (https://shop.m5stack.com/products/m5stack-core2-esp32-iot-development-kit-for-aws-iot-edukit) Microcontroller from M5Stack (https://m5stack.com/).
 I just happen to have a few of these microcontrollers from another project I worked on.